 Agency for their patronage and confidence reposed on the Company.
 The Directors alsoacknowledge and thank all collaborators vendors and other service providers for theirvaluable assistance and cooperation extended to the Company.

 The Directors express their appreciation to the members of Company's Consortium ofBanks and other Bankers and Financial Institutions for their continued support to theCompany's operations.
 The Directors also thank all the shareholders/investors for reposingcontinued confidence in the Company.

-The Directors also acknowledge the valuable support and assistance received fromvarious Ministries of Government in particular Ministry of Defence Ministry of CoalMinistry of Mines Ministry of Steel Ministry of Railways and the Ministry of ExternalAffairs.
-The Directors are alsograteful to the Government of Karnataka and Kerala for thesupport and co-operation extended to the Company.
+The Directors also acknowledge the valuable support and assistance received fromvarious Ministries of Government in particular Ministry of Defence Ministry of CoalMinistry of Mines Ministry of Steel Ministry of Railways Ministry of Housing and UrbanAffairs Ministry of External Affairs and Ministry of Home Affairs.
+The Directors are alsograteful to the Government of Karnataka and Kerala for the support and co-operationextended to the Company.

 Your Directors take this opportunity to place on record their appreciation for theinvaluable contribution made and excellent co-operation extended by the employees andexecutives at all levels for the continued progress and prosperity of the Company.